33 Turkish soldiers killed in Syria's Idlib

 It said the army had inflicted heavy losses on the attackers, despite the military support it said they had received from Turkey Some 950,0000 civilians have fled the government offensive, raising fears in Ankara of a new influx of refugees.

 Nine out of 15 members of the Security Council on Wednesday urged Secretary General Antonio Guterres to step up his involvement in efforts to restore peace in Idlib Russian vetoes, often backed by China, have chronically crippled UN action in Syria.
-(AFP) RC.
+(AFP) RS RS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)